philcluff/aten-hdmi-smart-bridge/README.md

 # ATEN HDMI switcher "smart" bridge

-A small application for controlling ATEN HDMI switches via HTTP and MQTT
+A small application for controlling ATEN HDMI switches via HTTP and MQTT.

-So you bought a ATEN HDMI switcher which has RS232 because you want to turn it into something "smart" as part of your home automation...
+So you bought a ATEN HDMI switcher which has RS232 control because you want to turn it into something "smart" as part of your home automation...
 Congrats!
 I did the same!

-So here's what I built.
+So here's what I built, let me know if it's useful to you!

 ## Dependencies
 * Linux (Tested on Debian, other distributions will very likely work, good luck with any other OS)